samuraraujo/SERIMI-RDF-Interlinking/README.md

 state-of-the-art automatic approaches for solving the interlinking problem on the Linked Data Cloud.

-In this repository you encounter the SERIMI interlinking script.
+In this repository you encounter the SERIMI interlinking tool.

-You also encounter the reference alignment for Dailymed-TCM that we fixed.
+You also encounter the OAEI 2010 reference alignment for Dailymed-TCM that we fixed.

 # Requirements

 ### 1. Data repository
-Serimi ONLY works over Virtuoso Openlink server ([download here](http://sourceforge.net/projects/virtuoso/files/)) Sparql Endpoints.
+Serimi ONLY works over Virtuoso Openlink ([download here](http://sourceforge.net/projects/virtuoso/files/)) Sparql Endpoints.
 Therefore, you need to provide to Serimi, as target for the interlinking, a Virtuoso Sparql endpoint.

 How To Load RDF Data into Virtuoso?